 There were many highlights to the desert tour and I would highly recommend it to anyone who is spending a few days in Marrakesh.

-Plus, it’s really cheap.
+Plus, it was really cheap.
 My tour cost around £30 which is peanuts for what you get at that price.
-I’ll provide a break down what’s in store for you below;
+I’ll provide a breakdown of what’s in store for you below;

 1. The Atlas Mountains

 As you zig-zag through the desert track and wind up the mountain you are greeted by the most incredible views!